avi-shatz/QuakeReport/README.md

 Used in a Udacity course in the Beginning Android Nanodegree.

+I added a 2 slider menu, to choose the minimum magnitude, and the list size, that the user want to see.

 More info on the USGS Earthquake API available at: https://earthquake.usgs.gov/fdsnws/event/1/